exercism/python/concepts/strings/about.md

 # About

 A `str` in Python is an [immutable sequence][text sequence] of [Unicode code points][unicode code points].
-These could include letters, diacritical marks, positioning characters, numbers, currecy symbols, emoji, punctuation, space and line break characters, and more.
+These could include letters, diacritical marks, positioning characters, numbers, currency symbols, emoji, punctuation, space and line break characters, and more.
-Being immutable, a `str` object's value in memory doesn't change; methods that appear to modify a string return a new copy or instance of `str`.

-For a deep dive on what information a string encodes (or, _"how does the computer know how to translate zeroes and ones into letters?"_), [this blog post is enduringly helpful][joel-on-text].
-Additionally, the docs provide a [unicode HOWTO][unicode how-to] that discusses Pythons support for the Unicode specification in the `str`, `bytes` and `re` modules, and some common issues.
+For a deep dive on what information a string encodes (or, _"how does a computer know how to translate zeroes and ones into letters?"_), [this blog post is enduringly helpful][joel-on-text].
+The Python docs also provide a very detailed [unicode HOWTO][unicode how-to] that discusses Pythons support for the Unicode specification in the `str`, `bytes` and `re` modules, considerations for locales, and some common issues with encoding and translation.

+Strings implement all [common sequence operations][common sequence operations] and can be iterated through using `for item in <str>` or `for index, item in enumerate(<str>)` syntax.
+ Individual code points (_strings of length 1_) can be referenced by `0-based index` number from the left, or `-1-based index` number from the right.

+Strings can be concatenated with `+`, or via `<str>.join(<iterable>)`, split via `<str>.split(<separator>)`, and offer multiple formatting and assembly options.

 A `str` literal can be declared via single `'` or double `"` quotes.
 The escape `\` character is available as needed.